jeju5/management/cs/aws/aws_developer.md

     * partition: isolated partition (spreads your instances across logical partitions such that groups of instances in one partition do not share the underlying hardware with groups of instances in different partitions.)

 * Ec2 Storage
+  * Instance Storage
+    * ephemeral = volatile = data lost when With EC2 stopped.
+  * Amazon Elastic Block Store (EBS)
+    * Block Storage for EC2 (ec2 only)
-  * EBS
+    * EBS encryption -> Do when creating one
     * persistent = durable = data not lost when EC2 stopped
     * it is locked with in a AZ; can't be shared to different AZ
-  * Instance Storage
-    * ephemeral = volatile = data lost when With EC2 stopped.
+  * Amazon Elastic File System (EFS)
+    * Object storage for EC2 (and other aws services; not public)
+    * faster than s3
+    * designed to be shared across multiple instances

+* EC2 User Data
+  * when you want to define automated tasks give it to instance thru EC2 User Data when creating instance.